-8.6.
-MementoService
+7.6.
+MementoService (deprecated)

-The 'MementoService' was originally introduced to simplify the implementation of 'ViewModels' which are required by the framework to return string representation of all of their backing state, moreover which is safe for use within a URL.
+The 'MementoService' was originally introduced to simplify the implementation of [ViewModels](#) which are required by the framework to return string representation of all of their backing state, moreover which is safe for use within a URL.
+This usage is deprecated; use [JAXB view models](#) instead.

-However, it can also be used to create a memento of arbitrary objects.
-Indeed, it is used internally by the core implementation of 'BackgroundService' to capture the state of action invocations so that they can be executed by a background process.
+The service can also be used to create a memento of arbitrary objects, however this usage is also deprecated.
+(Prior to [1.13.0](#) it was used internally by the core implementation of 'BackgroundService' to capture the state of action invocations so that they can be executed by a background process; this is now done using 'CommandDtoServiceInternal').